runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_2_wave_physics/README.md

 The m-code that needs modification is *exercise_2_main_kwave_single_source_example.m*.
 You also need the supporting m-code *run_kwave_simulation.m*.

+An important part of this exercise is to try to understand what is going on in the code you are running.
+A hot tip for running this code is to run it per "block".
+You can run the higlighted block using "ctrl+enter".

 ### Part I
 Implement your own receive pixel-based beamformer.
 Your assignment is to implement a receive beamformer.
 However, most of the code is allready written, so you simply have to get the receive delay correct (thus finish line 58) and your image should be similar to the one resulting from the USTB.
+See the reference to the litterature above.

 ### Part II

 + Change from 4 elements to 16 elements on line 12.
-How did this change the beamformed image?
+How does this change the beamformed image?
 + What happens when you change the transmit signal from *gausian_pulse* to *sinus*?
-How did this influence the image?
+How did this influence the beamformed image?

 ### Part III
-Visualize the channel data before and after delay for a the single source First of all, this plot is much better if you use e.g. 16 elements so make sure you use this on line 12.
+Visualize the channel data before and after delay for the single source.
+First of all, this plot is much better if you use e.g. 16 elements use the *gausian_pulse* as the signal transmitted so make sure you use this on line 12 and 15.

-Your task here is to use the plot above to find the location of the source.
+Your task is to use the plot in Figure 9 to find the location of the source.
-Use the cursor in the plot and find the maximum, and simply set the correct value in the variables below for the x and z location of the source.
+Use the cursor in the plot and find the maximum, and simply set the correct value in the variables on line 87 and 88 for the x and z location of the source.

+Discuss and interpret the resulting plots in figure 11.

 ### Part IV

-Reflect and answer the following questions:
+Discuss and answer the following questions:

-+ What is illustrated in Figure 10?
++ What is illustrated in Figure 13?
 Explain the images and how they differ from the final image.
++ What is illustrated in Figure 14?
+Explain the images.